 It’s on the 280km drive to Mahabaleshwar that I appreciate the engine and suspension, especially since the monsoons have converted some bits of our highway into an off-road course.
 On the Mumbai-Pune Expressway, I am amazed at how well the E 350d disguises speed.
 The V6 delivers a thick spread of torque for you to effortlessly waft on; it’s smooth, refined and barely breaks into a sweat.
 It’s only when you scythe past slower-moving traffic that you realise how fast you’re going.
 The E-class, with its extended wheelbase, feels rock-stable and the adjustable air suspension is simply brilliant because it actually works.
 There’s a noticeable difference between the various drive modes and I found myself toggling between ‘Sport+’ and ‘Comfort’ to stiffen or soften the suspension, depending on the road.
 On the uneven expressway, I found ‘Comfort’ worked best as it allowed the E to soak up bumps, but on long wave undulations, it does pitch and heave on this softest setting.

-The seven-speed transmission too feels the smoothest in ‘Comfort’ and gear changes are almost seamless.
+The nine-speed transmission too feels the smoothest in ‘Comfort’ and gear changes are almost seamless.
 ‘Sport+’ is the mode I like best even if some sharp edges and ruts are allowed to filter through.
 You get the best body control here and it’s ideal for barrelling up the Wai ghat to Panchgani.
 Deep potholes and craters, however, spoiled the fun on the home stretch to Mahabaleshwar, and the E-class had to crawl through some of the really bad patches.
 I was worried its long belly would ground, but apart from a small graze, the clearance was just about okay.

 A mention must be made of the tyres because at low speeds, over broken roads, it’s the tyre sidewalls that takes the shock far more effectively than any suspension.
 The relatively tall 55-profile tyres sitting on a boring set of alloy wheels don’t do much for the looks but they do keep occupants comfortable.
 This leads me to the spare wheel – a space-saver that annoyingly eats up too much space in a boot that can take only one large bag at best.